kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 which move between the leaderboards enabled in the rotation section.
 "Next leaderboard" will move down the list and "Previous leaderboard" up the list.

+!!! info

+    For mapping to controller inputs you need to enable "Controllers input" plugin and to keyboard inputs "Keyboard Input" plugin.

 #### NUMBER OF POSITIONS

-!!! note "Notes"

 * For relative positions we set the number of positions shown ahead and behind.
 That if if set to 5 for example, we show 5 cars ahead and 5 cars behind the focused car.
 * The driver indices are set such that current driver is always first.
 If you set the number of drivers to 1, then we only show current driver.

 #### PROPERTIES FOR EACH CAR

 Enable/disable properties for currently selected dynamic leaderboard.
 Each property can be accessed as `DynLeaderboardsPlugin.<dynamic leaderboard name>.<pos>.<property name>`.

+The SimHub menu provides a short description for each property.
+For more detailed description see [the reference](../reference/properties.md#for-each-car).

 #### PROPERTIES FOR EACH DRIVER

 These can be accessed as `DynLeaderboardsPlugin.<dynamic leaderboard name>.<pos>.Driver.<driver number>.<property name>`, for example `DynLeaderboardsPlugin.Dynamic.5.Driver.1.FirstName`.

+The SimHub menu provides a short description for each property.
+For more detailed description see [the reference](../reference/properties.md#for-each-driver).

 #### Closing notes